cas380/cow-clicker-2/README.md

 1. Navigate to `IAM` > `Service Accounts` on the Cow Clicker 2 project
 2. Access the cowstore service account and navigate to `Keys`
 3. Create a new JSON key and download it
-4. Move the key to the repo root and rename it `CowClicker2Token.json`
+4. Move the key to the repo root and rename it `CowClicker2Key.json`

 **This key is needed for logins to function!**

+***Note:** I received an email about our OAuth clients being scheduled for deletion, but launching the app and logging in/signing up didn't change anything.
+I don't think we're actually using our OAuth clients.*

 ## Launch on Windows
 1. Run the `launch.cmd` script